 When my husband and I began our domestic infant adoption journey, we decided to wait until we brought a baby home to prepare a nursery.
 I just didn’t feel like I could bear walking past an empty nursery should an adoption fail.
 I also wanted to experience the fun of a baby shower like “other” moms, and let’s face it, given the cost of adoption and the cost of raising a baby, a shower is an extremely helpful start.

-So we winged it with the essentials.
+So we winged it with the essentials, and my friends threw a baby shower for us a few weeks after we brought our newborn home.
 And we survived.
 And you will, too!
 Babies truly don’t need all the bells and whistles at first.
-Once we were officially approved to move forward with adoption, we started working on a spreadsheet of names, and created an emergency shopping list of the essentials.
+Once we were officially approved to move forward with adoption, we started working on a spreadsheet of names, and created this emergency shopping list of the essentials.
 That’s it.
 My initial list wasn’t perfect, but it was close, and I added a few things after my experience.
 Here, I share thoughts on everything I ultimately bought to bring baby home and a free, customizable download of my baby emergency shopping list worksheet.
 This post may contain ads and affiliate links, which help support my blog.
 For more info, see my policy.

 Emergency Baby Shopping List

 Below is my list with comments.
 You can download a clean version for your own use here: Emergency Baby Shopping List Worksheet

 - Bassinet/Sleeper – I used and loved the Snuggle Nest.
 It folds, so it’s extremely portable, and the nightlight and sound buttons were lifesavers for me.
 I slept in our guest room with the Nest next to me until I went back to work and was ready to share nighttime duties with daddy.
 As another alternative, I have also heard good things about the DockATot.

 - Blankets – I bought more blankets than I used, but they are good to have.
 I would say you only need to purchase a few; you are likely going to get a ton at baby shower time.